-In this section, we focus on provisions specifically aimed at businesses that improved access to financial resources and allowed businesses to weather the crisis.
+In this section, we focus on provisions specifically aimed at improving the access of businesses to financial resources and allowing them to weather the crisis.
 We explore how the availability of forgivable loans and grants has allowed small businesses to retain employment, re-open, and recover revenues.
 While the small business optimism index compiled by the National Federation of Independent Business (NFIB) showed a 13.1-point improvement in September, relative to April, the index fell 8.1 points in the fourth quarter of 2020.
-It rebounded in March 2021, but remained 6.3 points below its pre-pandemic level as of X. The combined index is a combination of several sub-indexes, of which most followed a similar pattern.
-Actual values for sales remained stable in the first quarter of 2021, but expectations have softened, while capital expenditures have now returned to pre-pandemic levels.
-Of the businesses surveyed in September, a net of about 23 percent more businesses were more optimistic about creating jobs than not, which represented a 22-percentage point increase from April.
-In December, this net percent fell to 17 percent, but it has since rebounded to 22 percent.
-Small businesses have begun to increase compensation and plan to continue to do so; in March, 28 percent more of surveyed firms reported increasing compensation for their employees than reported decreasing compensation for employees over the past three months.
-Looking forward, 17 percent more firms planned to increase compensation (relative to decrease) over the next three months.
+The NFIB index then rebounded during the first and second quarter of 2021, but remains 4.7 percent below its pre-pandemic level as of May 2021.